A friend challenged me, citing Leviticus 17:14 and claiming Jesus violated the law by instituting the Eucharist before his death.

 In fulfilling all Old Testament sacrifices, including the Passover sacrifice in which lambs were not only offered but eaten, Jesus bids us to eat his body and drink his blood that we might have eternal life, being divinized (2 Pet.
 1:4) and thus being raised upward to a higher life in him.

-For more on this subject, please see this Catholic Answer and also this FAITH FACT and also this one for which I was the principal author.
+For more on this subject, please see this Catholic Answer.